PDF Text Extraction with pdfplumber

 High-Fidelity Tabular Reconstruction

 A significant portion of grant compliance data resides in structured tables, particularly in NIH Funding Opportunity Announcements where scoring rubrics, budget caps, and submission windows are tabulated.
-Standard text extraction often collapses table cells into unreadable linear strings, breaking downstream validation logic. pdfplumber’s table-finding algorithms allow developers to reconstruct tabular grids with high fidelity, preserving row-column relationships and handling merged cells or multi-page continuations.
+Standard text extraction often collapses table cells into unreadable linear strings, breaking downstream validation logic. pdfplumber’s table-finding algorithms reconstruct tabular grids with high fidelity, preserving row-column relationships and handling merged cells or multi-page continuations.
 For implementation specifics on rotated headers, vertical text alignment, and cross-page table stitching, see Extracting tables from NIH FOA PDFs using pdfplumber.
-Proper table reconstruction ensures that quantitative constraints are accurately captured before entering compliance pipelines.

 import pdfplumber